 2. Cofete Beach, Fuerteventura, Canary Islands, Spain

 Well, this is more Africa than Europe, but actually, it belongs to Spain!
 So why not be inspired by some amazing beaches from this part of the world as well.
 Southwestern part of the island boasts Cofete Beach which is among the most beautiful places that can be seen in the Canary Islands.

 Fuerteventura is the driest, longest and the second largest island of the Canary Islands.
-It covers an area of 2,020 square kilometres and is a home to only 30,000 inhabitants.
+It covers an area of 2,020 square kilometers and is a home to only 30,000 inhabitants.

 Cofete beach, Fuerteventura, Canary Islands, Spain, Best beaches in Europe by Hansueli Krapf